apache/atlas/docs/src/documents/Misc/AtlasServer.md

 Often times it is necessary to disambiguate the name of the cluster by specifying the location or the data center within which the Atlas instance resides.

 The name of the cluster can be specified by separating the location name and cluster name by '$'.
-For example, a clsuter name specified as 'SFO$cl1' can be a cluster in San Fancisco (SFO) data center with the name 'cl1'.
+For example, a cluster name specified as 'SFO$cl1' can be a cluster in San Francisco (SFO) data center with the name 'cl1'.

 The _AtlasServer_ will handle this and set its name as 'cl1' and _fullName_ as 'SFO@cl1'.